Varying-Vagrant-Vagrants/varyingvagrantvagrants.org/docs/en-US/installation/index.md

 [Docker (see docker tab)](#){: .btn.disabled}
 {% endtab %}

-{% tab platform Docker %}
+{% tab platform Docker (v3.13+) %}

-We have experimental docker support, you'll need docker desktop if your platform doesn't have docker already installed:
+We have _experimental_ docker support on the `develop` branch/v3.13+.
+You will need docker desktop if your platform doesn't have docker already installed:

 [Docker Desktop](https://www.docker.com/products/docker-desktop/){: .btn target="_blank"}